The 15 Best Al Pacino Movies, Ranked

 Once again pairing Al Pacino with the great Sidney Lumet, "Dog Day Afternoon" remains one of Pacino's very best films, with one of his all-time greatest performances.
 Based on real events, the film chronicles a Brooklyn bank robbery by high-strung Vietnam veteran Sonny Wortzik (Al Pacino) and his accomplice Sal Naturile (John Cazale).
 Their would-be heist starts off as a big idea with a simple concept but quickly goes bad as the situation escalates into a hostage crisis.

 Soon the media show up in addition to the cops, and the whole thing turns into a circus broadcast live for the world to see.
-The crowd eventually cheers Sonny on, while it's also revealed he's attempting to get the money to pay for a sex change operation for his lover, Leon (Chris Sarandon).
+The crowd eventually cheers Sonny on, while it's also revealed he's attempting to get the money to pay for a gender-affirming operation for his lover, Leon (Chris Sarandon).

 "Dog Day Afternoon" is a fascinating dissection of a plan spun out of control, while also serving as an effective snapshot and critique of American society in the 1970s.
 Pacino's Sonny elicits empathy as a stand-in for the everyman failed by the system, while the brilliant John Cazale, who died of cancer three years after the film's release, turns in a complex and moving performance as the more introspectively desperate Sal.
 Pacino and Sarandon received Oscar nominations for their roles.